lucaquaglia15/jobMatchingEvent_sprin2024/README.md

 #### How to get the input .csv file

-0) [This](https://indico.cern.ch/event/1322376/manage/registration/97732/registrations/?config=d672b2bc-f208-473f-b04c-a1d7496a1551) is a direct link to ge the list with the proper filters already applied but in case you would like to customize the list you can follow these steps:
+0) [This](https://indico.cern.ch/event/1391268/manage/registration/103748/registrations/?config=b82f9f8a-5093-46c1-badd-c92020a8873c) is a direct link to ge the list with the proper filters already applied but in case you would like to customize the list you can follow these steps:

-1) Go to Indico (for the moment it's the 2023 [Job Matching Event](https://indico.cern.ch/event/1322376/))
+1) Go to the Indico page of the 2024 [Job Matching Event - spring edition](https://indico.cern.ch/event/1391268/overview))

 2) Switch to the management area of the event